pythonomar22/restmvcnetapi/README.md

 # restmvcnetapi

-This was me building my first REST API the ASP.NET Core MVC framework.
+This was me building my first REST API with the ASP.NET Core MVC framework.
 It was also my first experience with .NET and C#.
 Also used is a Microsoft SQL server for backend (w/SSMS).

 I learned about dependency injection, the Entity Framework Core (DBContext), DTOs, RESTful API guidelines, testing API endpoints with Postman, and deploying an RDS with SQL Server Express and SSMS.